systelab/systelab-translate/README.md

 ```javascript
 public getDateFrom(date: Date)
 ```
-Returns the date at the beginning of the day
+Returns the date at the beginning of the day.

 ```javascript
 public getDateTo(date: Date)
 ```
-Returns the date at the end of the day
+Returns the date at the end of the day.

 ```javascript
 public getDateMidDay(date: Date)